microsoft/terraform-provider-azuredevops/website/docs/r/feed_retention_policy.html.markdown

 * `feed_id` - (Required) The ID of the Feed.
 Changing this forces a new resource to be created.

-* `project_id` - (Required) The ID of the Project Feed is created in.
+* `project_id` - (Required) The ID of the Project.
 Changing this forces a new resource to be created.

 * `count_limit`- (Required) The maximum number of versions per package.